CSU students discuss Israel-Hamas ceasefire agreement

 The student is referring to a proposal by Republican Rep. Claudia Tenney, who represents New York’s 24th District, to require all official United States documents to use the term “Judea and Samaria” rather than “West Bank” when referring to the region.

-Jay Bates Domenech, another CSU student involved in activism on campus, shared a similar perspective, arguing that the ceasefire does not address the root of the conflict between Israel and Palestine, which goes back to the creation of the Israeli state in 1948, when more than 750,000 Palestinians were ethnically cleansed and displaced from their homes.
-The event is now known as the Nakba, marking the day Zionist forces captured 78% of historic Palestine.
+Jay Bates Domenech, another CSU student involved in activism on campus, shared a similar perspective, arguing that the ceasefire does not address the root of the conflict between Israel and Palestine, which goes back to the creation of the Israeli state in 1948, when hundreds of thousands of Palestinians were ethnically cleansed and displaced from their homes.
+The event is now known as the Nakba, and marks the day Zionist forces captured 78% of historic Palestine.

 The ceasefire has reignited conversations about Palestine at CSU, particularly within activist circles.

-Ella Smith, a student organizer for Students for Justice in Palestine and Jewish Voice for Peace, said discussions have primarily taken place behind closed doors due to safety concerns over President Donald Trump’s recent executive orders aimed at pro-Palestinian activists.
+Ella Smith, a student organizer for Students for Justice in Palestine and Jewish Voice for Peace, noted that discussions have primarily taken place behind closed doors due to safety concerns due to President Trump’s recent executive orders aimed at pro-Palestinian activists to combat anti-Semitism.

-Smith, a Jewish individual who moved away from Zionist beliefs, expressed frustration with how mainstream media has framed the agreement and made the point that this is not a permanent ceasefire.
+Smith, who is a Jewish individual but has moved away from Zionist beliefs, expressed frustration with how mainstream media has framed the agreement and made the point that this is not a permanent ceasefire.

 While student activists have been vocal, several students have pointed out that much of the CSU community remains disengaged or uninformed.